OSSCanada/aks_partnerworkshop/Day2.md

 Your web/api container should use your database container as its underlying datastore i.e. they should be working together as part of an n-tier application and not simply deployed in isolation.

 **Success criteria:**
-- Your team must demonstrate your chosen **v1.0 containers running on their local machine to a coach** and prove the data is persisting between refreshes/sessions (i.e. data is being stored from your web/api container to your database container).
+Your team must demonstrate:
+1. your chosen **v1.0 containers running on their local machine to a coach**
+2. prove the data is persisting between refreshes/sessions (i.e. data is being stored from your web/api container to your database container)

 Tips & Resources:
 - Docker